ForestAdmin/documentation/how-tos/maintain/upgrade-notes-sql-mongodb/upgrade-to-v4.md

 #### MongoDB version support

-The minimal version supported by the liana v4 is **MongoDB v3.2** (December 2015).
+The minimal version supported by the agent v4 is **MongoDB v3.2** (December 2015).

 {% hint style="danger" %}
 If your project uses an older MongoDB version, **you should not upgrade to v4**.
 {% endhint %}

-The way the liana implements the resources filtering changed and this new implementation uses features that does not exist in MongoDB versions older than 3.2.
+The way the agent implements the resources filtering changed and this new implementation uses features that does not exist in MongoDB versions older than 3.2.

 #### Smart Field search implementation